 Over torque is one of the most common causes of thread damage.
 Utilizing too much torque will occur when the drill pipe is under torqued before it is run down the hole.
 When there is not enough torque going into the hole, it will continue to tighten as it goes down, causing it to be over-tightened.
 The most effective way to avoid over-torque is to ensure all connections are properly tightened to their usage specifications before use.
 This can require more planning, but determining optimum torque serves to minimize the risk of over-torque and damage to drill pipe threads.

 Lost circulation is a term that describes the uncontrolled flow of drilling mud into a formation.
-This happens when the pressure against the formation exceeds the total pressure of the formation.
-This is especially common when formations are cavernous, course, and permeable, naturally or easily fractured or depleted.
-Lost circulation is problematic because it can result in increased mud expense and subsurface blowouts.
+Lost circulation happens when the pressure against the formation exceeds the total pressure of the formation.
+Lost circulation is widespread when large, coarse, and porous formations are naturally or easily fractured or depleted.
+Lost circulation is problematic because it can increase mud expense and subsurface blowouts.

 In most instances, lost circulation can be avoided by maintaining proper mu weight, minimizing annular fracture losses, utilizing appropriate formation pressure and fracture gradients, and avoiding restrictions in the annular space.